bartvanhoey/FunctionalCSharp/README.md

 ## Function composition

+Combining 2 or more functions into a new function.
+The output from one function is used as input for another function.
+Start to look at your program in terms of data flow.
+Your program is a pipeline of functions.

 ## Closure

 Closures are inline anonymous methods that have the ability to use Parent method variables and other anonymous methods which are defined in the parent's scope.

 ## Function Arity